 Company data is the primary source for the Paris Alignment assessment process; various thirdparty data providers, detailed below, are also used.
-The Investment Manager acknowledges a number of limitations applicable to data, including those relating to time lag, estimation, lack of auditor assurance, and others.
-The Investment Manager monitors these limitations through discussions with data providers, peers and industry groups, and, where appropriate on a case-bycase basis, by seeking to validate the reasonableness of the data obtained; it does not believe these limitations affect how the Sustainability Characteristics are promoted.
+The Investment Manager acknowledges a number of limitations applicable to data, including, among others, those relating to time lag, estimation, lack of auditor assurance, and the fact that disclosure of certain climate-related data points is not mandatory for all companies in all geographies.
+The Investment Manager monitors these limitations through discussions with data providers, peers and industry groups, and, where appropriate on a case-by-case basis, by seeking to validate the reasonableness of the data obtained; it does not believe these limitations affect how the Sustainability Characteristics are promoted.

 As part of the fundamental research process, analysts are required to establish "mileposts" for future business results that a company must achieve for the investment thesis and valuation to remain valid, and to monitor the investment thesis on an ongoing basis via those mileposts.
-For GPA Fund, Harding Loevner also assesses and classifies a company's progress towards Paris Alignment annually, ensuring certain foundational elements are in place (climate governance, a decarbonization strategy, and emissions disclosure), encouraging companies to commit to net zero, and tracking company progress toward achieving specific targets.
+For GPA Fund, Harding Loevner also assesses and classifies a company's progress towards Paris Alignment annually, considering whether certain foundational elements are in place (climate governance, a decarbonization strategy, and emissions disclosure), encouraging companies to commit to net zero, and tracking company progress toward achieving specific targets.